TL;DR

 Entry Age: Most UK insurers offer Whole of Life cover to applicants between the ages of 18 and 80, though some may have a lower maximum entry age of around 70 or 75.
 The simple rule is: the younger and healthier you are when you apply, the lower your fixed premiums will be for the entire duration of the policy.

-Impact on Cost: A 35-year-old applying for £200,000 of cover will pay significantly less per month than a 55-year-old applying for the same amount.
+Impact on Cost (illustrative): A 35-year-old applying for £200,000 of cover will pay significantly less per month than a 55-year-old applying for the same amount.
 This is because the insurer statistically expects to receive premiums from the 35-year-old for a much longer period before a claim is made.
 Waiting to take out cover means locking in a permanently higher premium.

 Underwriting is the process an insurer uses to assess the risk of insuring you.
 For Whole of Life insurance, which guarantees a payout, this process is thorough.

 Application Form: You will need to complete a detailed application form covering your health, lifestyle, occupation, and family medical history.
 It is critically important to be completely honest.
-Non-disclosure of a material fact (like a past medical condition or smoking habit) could invalidate your policy and lead to a claim being denied.
+Non-disclosure of a material fact (like a past medical condition or a smoking habit) could invalidate your policy and lead to a claim being denied.

 Medical Evidence: Depending on your age, the amount of cover you're applying for, and your answers on the application, the insurer may request further medical evidence.
 This could include: